KAJESPER/strato-certbot-se/README.md

-# strato-certbot
+# strato-certbot-se
-Wildcard certificates for strato.de
+Wildcard certificates for strato.se

 ## Install Cerbot in Linux